sgmurphy/wordpress-plugins/cookie-law-info/readme.txt

 = Can the plugin help me generate a GDPR-compliant cookie policy? = Yes, we provide an easy wizard to customize and generate a GDPR-compliant cookie policy based on your scanned site cookies.

+= Does CookieYes integrate with WP Consent API? =
+Yes, CookieYes integrates with [WP Consent API](https://wordpress.org/plugins/wp-consent-api).
+This allows for efficient sharing of user consent data with other compatible plugins, enhancing privacy compliance and streamlining cookie consent management on your WordPress site.

 == Installation ==